Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 Model loading
 ~~~~~~~~~~~~~

-The toolkit offers a helper that allows to load float and quantized models from Keras or ONNX
+The toolkit offers a helper that allows to load float and quantized models from TF-Keras or ONNX
 frameworks: `quantizeml.load_model <../api_reference/quantizeml_apis.html#quantizeml.load_model>`__.

 Command line interface